-Discover how a brain-computer interface (BCI) enables a direct communication pathway between the brain and the objects to be controlled in our latest Tech Explained feature.
+Discover how a brain-computer interface (BCI) enables a direct communication pathway between the brain and the objects to be controlled in our latest Tech Explained feature

 You may be familiar with the sci-fi trope of a computer that is linked to a human brain.
-But this technology is actually closer to reality than many realise.
+But this is actually closer to reality than many realise.
 Technology that creates a brain-computer interface (BCI) already exists, and could soon allow people to control robots and computers with thought alone.
 So how does BCI work, and what can it do?

 The brain uses specialised cells called neurons to carry messages.
 Whenever we think, move, feel or remember something, small electrical signals are carried from neuron to neuron.
 These signals are generated by differences in electric potential carried by ions on the membrane of each neuron.
 It is possible to detect these electrical signals using a device called an electroencephalograph (EEG), which is attached to the scalp.
 A higher-resolution signal can also be received by implanting electrodes directly into the brain, although this requires invasive surgery and can have lasting negative consequences.

-The EEG or electrodes measure the tiny differences in the voltage between neurons.
+The EEG, or electrodes, measures the tiny differences in the voltage between neurons.
 These differences can then be interpreted by a computer algorithm and used to direct computers.
 For example, if a person thinks about moving their right arm, the signal is detected and then used to instruct a robot to move its right arm.
-Conversely, researchers can use an EEG to learn what signals are sent to the brain by the optic nerve when someone sees the colour blue.
+Conversely, researchers can use an EEG to learn what signals are sent to the brain by the optic nerve, when someone sees the colour blue.
 A camera could then be used to detect colours, and a signal could be sent directly to the brain of a blind person whenever the colour blue is detected.
 This would allow a blind person to “see” colour.
 In fact, Researchers are developing optical implants, connected to glasses with a small camera, which could restore sight to some blind people.